-- Collect the sample before any sorting occurs (except some shrimp trawl sampling scenarios); - Do not hand pick the sample.
-There is a subconscious tendency to select large or otherwise obvious individuals; - Collect sample from multiple points (on deck or from bin);
+• Collect the sample before any sorting occurs (except some shrimp trawl sampling scenarios);

-• Collect as large a sample as possible.
+- Do not hand pick any part of the sample.
+There is a subconscious tendency to select large or otherwise obvious individuals; - Collect sample from multiple points (on deck, from a bin or along a longline); - Collect as large a sample as possible.
 Ideally, a minimum of 20% of the entire catch amount.
 However, it is better to take a smaller sample and be able to identify individuals to species rather than a larger sample with identification at a higher taxonomic level.